rx007/elasticsearch-demo/README.md

 ### Login to the Minio web console to see the logs
 1. Goto http://127.0.0.:9000 in your web browser
 2. Login with accessKey1 for the username and verySecretKey1 for the password
-3. After a few minutes, the nginx log files and Tweets will start appearing there from Fluent and the Twitter app.
+3. After a few minutes, the Nginx log files will start appearing there from Fluent.

-(All of the NextCloud data is stored on Minio)

 ### Accessing Kibana
 1. Goto https://0.0.0.0:5601 in your web browser